-At first, we might expect the best solution would be to keep important informa- tion away from the crunch zone (see figure 3).
-However, turns exist in sequences.
-In this case, the next turn would be very difficult for A: They are trying to compre- hend a crucial element in a crunch zone.
-One solution is to co-ordinate structures.
-If the crucial information is placed at the start of the turn, this means no crucial information is being provided at the crunch point.
-That is, the constraints of turn taking provide a pressure for co-ordination of utterance structure.
+Notice that a mixed strategy will not help: if I put my verb at the end, it falls in your ‘crunch zone’, and it will be therefore especially difficult for you to put your verb at the beginning – you will not have had time to formulate the response.
+However, if you put your verb at the end too, then you will have most of the duration of the turn to plan the verb, the complex frame for the sentence (Figure 3 (Panel B)).
+Alternatively, suppose I am considerate to you the recipient, then I could begin my turn with a verb, well clear of your crunch zone, and now aided by my co-operative gesture and the following more predictable components of the turn you will have time to compose your verb also in initial position, so returning the favour (Figure 3, Panel B bottom).
+Both strategies will get the maximal distance between predicates, which is what will aid processing.
+Thus we conclude that coordination of verb-placement, either at the end or at the beginning, is strongly favoured by processing under rapid turn-taking, arguing that languages reported to have no or free word order (like many Australian languages) are actually likely to have a statistically predominant single word order in conversation.

+Note however that the co-operative verb-initial solution is vulnerable, like all co-operation, to a selfish move: you could always suit yourself and return a verb-final turn.
+These considerations suggest that while both solutions are viable, the verb-final solution might predominate in cultural evolution.

+Alternative Figure 3

+Panel A: Speaker-ease vs. Recipient-ease

+Panel B: Co-ordination of early vs. late information

-One problem with this solution is that B is planning crucial information during the crunch point.
-Another solution might be to put the crucial information in the middle of the utterance.
+Another solution might be to put the crucial verbal or predicate information in the middle of the utterance.
 This balances the distance from the crunch point for both comprehension and planning.
-This has the added bonus of preserving crucial information from overlap.
-A third solution might be to give maximum time for planning.
-Having crucial information at the end of the turn means putting it in the crunch zone, but B can leave planning until later.
-That is, they can start speaking without having planned the entire utterance.
+This has the added bonus of preserving crucial information from overlap – the tendency for a small percentage of turns to be just slightly mistimed, with a second speaker coming in a bit early.
+This looks like a good compromise solution, again keeping maximal distance between successive predicates.
 In all cases, we see that the structure of A’s turn has a knock-on effect on B’s turn structure.
 Any strategy can facilitate turn taking, as long as everyone is using the same strategy.

-This could have implications for how languages change over historical time.
+We should note here that these considerations obviously oversimplify conversational exchanges which are often elliptical, but the point is that where full clauses are involved, they should be subject to constraints of this kind.
+These could – indeed should – have implications for how languages change over historical time, that is the cultural evolution of linguistic structure.
 We would predict that a language would be more likely to change to facilitate better turn taking than in the opposite direction.
-This suggests that the number of languages that facilitate turn taking should increase over time, while the number of languages that hinder turn taking should decrease.
+This suggests that the number of languages that facilitate turn taking (e.g. by having fixed word orders ensuring coordination) should increase over time, while the number of languages that make turn taking less efficient should decrease.

-This could be tested in the following way.
+This can be tested in the following way.
 First, we identify a constraint that turn taking makes on a particular linguistic structure.
 That should lead to some predictions about the distribution of that structure we should see in the world’s languages.
 We can then test whether the prediction can be observed in real data.